 The test is meant to be administered via software.
 Because it is administered with both audio-recorded and printed models, it is not necessary for the test administrator to know the language that is tested.
 Fluency is, of course, required for the listeners who score the test.

-Over the years, we have used different software to run the CHMIT.
-In the near future, you will be able to download one version of the the software by following the instructions below.
-We also provide pdf files showing test content for different languages.
+These pdf files include test content for several languages.
 These may be downloaded for educational, clinical, and research use.
 We hope you will find them useful.
 Please note that commercial use is prohibited (see copyright statement).
 Additional tests will be posted in the future, as they become available.

 The development of the English monosyllabic word test was made possible by a grant from the National Institute on Deafness and Other Communication Disorders (NIDCD, R03DC006163).
 The contents of the tests are solely the responsibility of the authors and do not necessarily represent the official views of the NIH or the UNC School of Medicine Department of Allied Health Sciences.